Why should I vaccinate my puppy?

 Vaccinations and socialisation

-Socialising your puppy from a young age is fundamental in reducing behavioural problems and ensuring they grow into a friendly adult.
+Socialising your puppy with dogs and humans from a young age is fundamental in reducing behavioural problems and ensuring they grow into a friendly adult.
 However, you must ensure that your puppy is fully protected from diseases before they are exposed to the wider environment.

-We recommend you introduce your puppy to new people and places before they are 12 weeks old.
-However, interacting with other dogs can be tricky as there are many diseases they can pass between them.
-Compromise by only introducing your puppy to dogs that you know have been vaccinated, and taking care to avoid areas that unknown dogs have been in.
-Your unvaccinated puppy can pick up infections from these spaces.
+We recommend you introduce your puppy to new people and places 10-14 days after they completed their last vaccination.
+Interacting with other dogs can be tricky as there are many diseases, they can pass between them.
+Introduce your puppy to dogs that you know have been vaccinated, and taking care to avoid areas that unknown dogs have been in.

 Only once your puppy has completed the full 14-16 week vaccination schedule, and you are certain they are protected and healthy, should you take them for walks in public parks or introduce them to other dogs.
 Remember that vaccines take 1-2 weeks after the final injection to fully protect your pet.